 Financial Report.
-GRANTEE shall submit monthly invoices to the Housing Department, via the CITY's WebGrants system, within fifteen (15) days from the end of each month during the term of this AGREEMENT.
+GRANTEE shall submit monthly invoices to the Housing Department, via the CITY's WebGrants system, within thirty (30) days from the end of each month during the term of this AGREEMENT.
+GRANTEE will provide estimates of monthly invoices to CITY within five (5) days to support CITY meeting State Housing and Community Development reporting requirements.

 Quarterly Reports.
-At the end of each quarter, GRANTEE shall report to the Housing Department, via the CITY's WebGrants system, the number of UNDUPLICATED

-PARTICIPANTS as defined in Section 1.01 of EXHIBIT B to the AGREEMENT, and results of Outcome Measures.
-GRANTEE will utilize HMIS data for quarterly reports.
+At the end of each quarter, GRANTEE shall report to the Housing Department, via the CITY's WebGrants system, the number of UNDUPLICATED PARTICIPANTS/HOUSEHOLDS as defined in Section 1.01 of EXHIBIT B to the AGREEMENT, and results of Outcome Measures.